swiss/e-collecting-hackathon-team12/README.md

 - improved backend to have fully automated recompile on changes.

 # TODO
+- Implement demo e-id infra
+- Rework the initiative editor to be more intuitive
 - Optimise and various improvement to docker compose stack
 - some SVG are broken.
 - Create commune–postal code mapping database so we are not filtering stuff by post code but referencing this DB.